spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## International Date Line
 The imaginary line running approximately along 180° longitude which demarcates one day from another.
 ## Interpolation
+The act of estimation of a value within two known values.
 ## Joining
+When two or more columns from tables from a relational database are combined using values common to each.
 ## Latitude
+The angular distance of a point, north or south of the equator.
 ## Longitude
+The angular distance of a point, east or west of the Prime Meridian.
 ## Layer
+In GIS, a layer is a graphical representation of geographic data.
 ## Legend
+A map element which helps the user understand the symbology.
 ## Line
+The straight line distance between to points.
 ## Map
+A graphical representation of the area between places.
 ## Method

 ## Mean